How To Send Us Your Album For Review On DPRP

 In this section:

-Depending on where you are in the world we have three contact addresses for LP/CD/DVD submissions.
+Depending on where you are in the world we have three contact addresses for submissions of physical review material.
 Pick the one that is the most convenient for you.

 1411 SK Naarden